In the previous post we ran

 The keys may also be encrypted with a passphrase, and keygen will prompt for it.
 Skip that prompt with

 -N passphrase (possibly passing a blank passphrase to keep it unencrypted).
-The key also contains a comment field, by default filled with the current [email protected], but you can alter it with
+The key also contains a comment field, by default filled with the current username@hostname, but you can alter it with

 Once generated, change the passphrase with